-The increase in the initial licensing fee to \$250 is critical for the Board to cover operational costs, including processing applications, maintaining licensing systems, and ensuring compliance with regulatory standards.

-Additionally, adjusting the fees and statutory caps aligns with inflation rates and ensures that the Board can continue to operate effectively without compromising service quality.
+The requested fee increases are critical for the Board to cover operational costs, including processing applications, maintaining licensing systems, and ensuring compliance with regulatory standards.
+Additionally, adjusting these fees and statutory caps aligns with inflation rates and ensures that the Board can continue to operate effectively without compromising service quality.